alexw99/Prog-1-/LAB12.md

 		return comdiv;
 	}

-void subtract(int &num1, int &den1,int &num2, int &den2, int &denanswer,int &newnumanswer) //subtraction function
+void subtract(int &num1, int &den1,int &num2, int &den2, int &denanswer,int &newnumanswer) // addition function
 {
 char sign;
-	int LCM = 0, step1 = 0, newN1 = 0, step3 = 0, newN2 = 0, gcf = 0, reducednumerator = 0, reduceddenom = 0;
+	int step1 = 0, newN1 = 0, step2 = 0, newN2 = 0,  gcf = 0, reducednumerator = 0, reduceddenom = 0;
 							// calculate LCM for denominator

 	gcf= greatestCommonDivisor( den1, den2);
-			LCM = (den1*den2) / gcf; //calculate the LCM multiply the denominators by each other and divide by the GCD step1 = LCM/den1;
+	denanswer = (den1*den2) / gcf; //calculate the LCM multiply the denominators by each other and divide by the GCD

+	step1 = den2/gcf;
-		newN1= step1*num1; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value step3= LCM/den2;
+	newN1= step1*num1; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value step2= den1/gcf;
-		newN2= step3*num2; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value newnumanswer= newN1-newN2;
+	newN2= step2*num2; //multiplying numerator by same thing as denominator was multiplied by so fraction maintains its value newnumanswer= newN1-newN2;
-LCM= denanswer;

 					//simplify fraction
-		gcf= greatestCommonDivisor( newnumanswer, denanswer); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction if ( gcf > 1)  //put in  simplest form so see is numerator goes into denominator (LCM) {
+	gcf= greatestCommonDivisor( newnumanswer, denanswer); //need the GCM of the LCM and newN3 in order to see if we can simplify the fraction

+	if ( gcf > 1)  //put in  simplest form so see is numerator goes into denominator (LCM) {
 		reducednumerator =newnumanswer/gcf;
 		reduceddenom = denanswer/gcf;
 	 }

+	 else
+	 {
+		 reducednumerator=newnumanswer;
+		 reduceddenom=denanswer;
+	 }
-		 sign= '-';
+	sign = '-';
 	 output( num1,  den1, num2,  den2,  sign, newnumanswer, reducednumerator, denanswer,  reduceddenom);
 }

 void multiply(int &num1, int &den1, int &num2, int &den2, int &denanswer,int &newnumanswer)//multiplication function